CleverCloud/doc.clever-cloud.com/getting-started/quickstart.md

 In the [Clever Cloud Console](https://console.clever-cloud.com/):

  1. Select the proper organization you want to add the application to.
 At this point you must only have the Personal Space but you can create one.

-Then, click on the **Add an application** button in the **Organization Manager** panel.
+ 2. Click on the **Create an application** button in the **Organization Manager** panel.

  This starts the application creation wizard.
 If your account has been linked to GitHub, you can select a repository from your GitHub account.

  If you want to deploy an application within a GitHub organisation, first [grant the Clever Cloud API access to it](https://GitHub.com/settings/connections/applications/d96bd8fd996d2ca783cc).

- 2. Select the language or the framework you need
+ 1. Select the language or the framework you need

- 3. *Optional:* For PHP applications, you can choose between FTP and Git deployment.
+ 2. *Optional:* For PHP applications, you can choose between FTP and Git deployment.

- 4. You will be able to fine-tune your scaling configuration.
+ 3. Fine-tune your scaling configuration.
 Horizontal scaling is the number of instances that can run at the same time.
 Vertical scaling sets the minimum and maximum size the instance can be.

- 5. Enter the name and description of your application.
+ 4. Enter the name and description of your application.

- 6. *Optional*: The wizard will offer you to [add an add-on]({{< ref "deploy/addon" >}}) to your application.
+ 5. *Optional*: [Add an add-on]({{< ref "deploy/addon" >}}) to your application.

- 7. *Optional*: The wizard will offer you to [add environment variables]({{< ref "develop/env-variables.md" >}}) to your application.
+ 6. *Optional*: [Add environment variables]({{< ref "develop/env-variables.md" >}}) to your application.

 ### Git Deployment